Education – School Counseling

 EDSC 6316 Practicum I for School Counseling (S-L)

 Practical, on-the-job, supervised and evaluated field experiences that provide the foundation for internship experiences.
 Candidates develop conceptual and professional skills related to their practice at a field site.
 Candidates learn the procedures for evaluating counseling and guidance programs in the areas of a learner-centered guidance curriculum, learner-centered planning, learner-centered responsive services, and learner-centered system support.
 A candidate must earn a final grade of B (3.0) minimum in the practicum/internship course in order to receive credit.
 If not, the course will need to be repeated.
-This course may be taken multiple times for credit.
+(Course may be taken multiple times for credit.
 The first attempt will be transcripted with a grade.
-If the class is repeated for additional credit, the PT version of the course should be used, which will be transcripted with a CR/NC grade.
+If the class is repeated for additional credit, the PT version of the course should be used, which will be transcripted with a CR/NC grade.)
 This course contains a field-based service-learning component.

 Requisites: EDSC 6310.
 Open only to candidates in the Master of Education in School Counseling Program.